Charlesetc/charlesetc/content/fzf-your-path.md

 You can see almost what it looks like by running `compgen -c | fzf` in bash or `whence -pm '*' | fzf` in zsh.

 So I made some keybindings!
-The code is mostly copied from the official fzf keybindings.

 For zsh, add this to your `.zshrc`
 ```zsh